-Applications proposing research involving partnerships with criminal justice or other agencies must include a strong letter of support, signed by an appropriate decision-making authority from each proposed, partnering agency.
-A letter of support must include the partnering agency's acknowledgement that de-identified data provided through this project will be archived by the awardee in the National Archive of Criminal Justice Data (NACJD) at the conclusion of the award (please see "Goals, Objectives, Deliverables, and Expected Scholarly Products," below).
+Applications proposing research involving partnerships with criminal justice or other agencies, must include a strong letter of support, signed by an appropriate decision-making authority from each proposed partnering agency.
+A letter of support must include the partnering agency's acknowledgement that the awardee will archive de-identified data provided through this project in the National Archive of Criminal Justice Data (NACJD) at the conclusion of the award (please see Goals, Objectives, Deliverables, and Expected Scholarly Products, below).
 If selected for an award, applicants will be expected to have a formal agreement in place with partnering agencies by January 1, 2021.
 That agreement must include provisions to meet the data archiving requirements of the award.
-In rare circumstances, for example where law prohibits the archiving of agency data, NIJ may agree to a successful applicant creating and archiving an appropriate synthetic dataset.
-Those circumstances will be rare, decided by NIJ on a case-by-case basis, and will require extensive documentation and justification for exceptions to be made.
+In rare circumstances, for example, where a law prohibits the archiving of agency data, NIJ may agree to a successful applicant creating and archiving an appropriate synthetic dataset.
+Those circumstances will be rare, decided by NIJ on a case-bycase basis, and will require extensive documentation and justification for exceptions to be made.